sefeoglu/adversarial_examples_parseval_net/README.md

 ## Adversarial Examples for improving the robustness of Eye-State Classification :eyes:
+# Note: This repository cannot be used without the author's permission.
 ### First Aim:
 Project aims to improve the robustness of the model by adding the adversarial examples to the training dataset.
 We investigated that the robustness of the models on the clean test data are always better than the attacks even though added the pertubated data to the training data.